This blog was updated on June 8th, 2021, with new World Bank MSME schemes

 InstaCash – Cash flow for your instant business needs

 Is your small business is looking for quick capital to take care of immediate business needs?
 You can apply for our InstaCash business loans and get immediate approval.

 InstaCash is a short-term loan facility powered by Instamojo.
 InstaCash allows you to borrow up to ₹1 Lakh, for a period of either 7 days or 14 days.

-Now is a good time to start a business of your dreams.
+Now is a good time to start the business of your dreams.